UMM-CSci-3601-S17/lab-2-client-server-design-ailaverne/ANSWERS.md

 When we type `http://localhost:4567/api/users?age=35` in the address bar, our browser sends GET request for `users?age=35` to the domain `localhost:4567`.
 As discussed earlier, this results in the server send JSON as a response.

+#### Where is the client-side JavaScript defined?
+Name the file(s) in which it is used.

+It is defined in `resources/public/javascript/users.js` and used in `resources/public/users.html`.